garysweaver/irie/README.md

     serialize_action :index, :my_other_list_action, with: BarsSerializer

 The built-in actions that support custom serializers (you can add more) are: index, show, new, create, update, destroy, and any action you automatically have created via using the restful_json `query_for` method (keep reading!).

+You can just use the default serialization provided by AMS if you want.
+No class needed.

+Because of some issues with some versions of ActiveModel::Serializers using respond_with, you might want to set the option:

+    RestfulJson.avoid_respond_with = true

+Otherwise, custom serializers, etc. might not be used as intended.

 ##### JBuilder